soggybag/The-Apartment/README.md

 A rock opera about the horrible places where no one should live, and the terrible people that very unfortunately, still live there.

+## Soundtrack

+Although the plot is generally depressing, the music should be balanced between dark (think Tim Burton) and uplifting (think John Williams) to keep viewers at ease.
 Set to a new wave rock sound track by Polysics and the Polyphonic Spree.

 ## Cast